 What Are the Types of Insurance Claims Adjusters?

 There are two significant types of insurance claims adjusters.
-The first insurance claims adjuster is the insurance company as a whole, as there is a department for this role within each firm.
-In other words, insurance companies have departments for property insurance claims adjusters and life insurance claims adjusters.
+In a sense, the first insurance claims adjuster type is the insurance company as a whole, as there is a department for this role within each firm.
+Insurance companies have departments for property insurance claims adjusters and life insurance claims adjusters.

-Insurance claims department has an entire organizational structure which includes:
+Each insurance claims department has an entire organizational structure, which includes: